|

 Instructions

-- Simmer: Gradually add the chicken broth and chicken base or granules and cook, stirring, until thickened.
+• Gradually add the chicken broth and chicken base or granules and cook, stirring, until thickened.
 Add the cooked diced chicken, 1 tablespoon of parsley, thyme, and 1/4 teaspoon pepper.
 Add kosher salt to taste.
-Simmer for about 5 minutes.
+Reduce the heat to low and simmer for about 5 minutes.

 Nutrition